vbotka/ansible-collection-freebsd/docs/source/examples/300/example-300.rst

 ^^^^^^^^

 * Playbook  pb-test-01.yml: display sshd rcvar on all running jails.
-* Playbook  pb-test-02.yml: display sshd rcvar on jails running at iocage host.
+* Playbook  pb-test-02.yml: display sshd rcvar on jails running at the iocage host.
-* Playbook  pb-test-03.yml: display enabled services on jails running at iocage host.
+* Playbook  pb-test-03.yml: display enabled services on jails running at the iocage host.

 Requirements